BillWang04/US_State_Power_Outage/README.md

 1. The code iterates through each unique state in the dataset.
 For each state, it conducts permutation tests for both "OUTAGE.DURATION" and "CUSTOMERS.AFFECTED," generating p-values for each variable in each state.
 2. The resulting p-values are stored in separate dictionaries (all_p_values_duration and all_p_values_customers).

+This permutation test to assess the statistical significance of outage severity for each state concerning "OUTAGE.DURATION" and "CUSTOMERS.AFFECTED".

+Data Preparation:

+Extracts columns relevant to "U.S._STATE" and the specific variable ("OUTAGE.DURATION" or "CUSTOMERS.AFFECTED").
+Generates a boolean column indicating whether each data entry corresponds to a specific state.
+Permutation Test Steps:
+Computes the observed outage severity for the chosen state and variable.

+Repeatedly shuffles the values of the selected variable and recalculates the severity, generating a distribution of possible severity values.
+Records the distribution of outage severity values obtained from the shuffling process.
+Computes the proportion of shuffled values greater than or equal to the observed severity, resulting in the p-value for that specific state and variable.
+Conducting Permutation Tests for Each State:
+The provided code iterates through each unique state within the dataset, executing permutation tests for "OUTAGE.DURATION" and "CUSTOMERS.AFFECTED" separately.

+Permutation Tests for Outage Duration and Customers Affected:
+For each state, it performs permutation tests to derive p-values for both "OUTAGE.DURATION" and "CUSTOMERS.AFFECTED".
+Storage of Results:
+The resulting p-values are stored separately in dictionaries (all_p_values_duration and all_p_values_customers) corresponding to each state, enabling access to the p-values for each variable in each state for further analysis and interpretation.

 **Conclusion**